 * Yen slumps to 20-month low vs dollar, 7-month low vs euro

 By Angela Moon

-NEW YORK, Dec 17 (Reuters) - Global shares advanced on Monday, bolstered by signs of tentative progress over the weekend on negotiations over the U.S. "fiscal cliff," while a win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.
+NEW YORK, Dec 17 Global shares advanced on Monday on encouraging signs over the weekend on "fiscal cliff" negotiations in the United States, while a win by Japan's conservative Liberal Democratic Party lifted the dollar to a 20-month high against the yen.

 The biggest moves of the day came in the currency market following a landslide election victory for Japan's LDP on Sunday, which opened the way for a shift in economic strategy to lift the world's third-largest economy out of recession.

 The triumph was seen as piling pressure on the Bank of Japan to ease further at its next policy meeting, which ends on Thursday, setting the stage for an even bigger fall in the yen.

 The dollar was last up 0.3 percent on the day at 83.75 yen , having earlier hit 84.48 yen, its strongest since April 2011.
 This left it with the potential to target the 200-week moving average at 85.008 yen.